Why Having a Strong Company Culture is a Competitive Advantage in Today’s Environment

 Flexibility at work can mean all kinds of things.
 It could be letting employees start work later in the morning and finish later in the evening.
 It can be offering remote or hybrid options.
 It can be embracing mistakes as a learning opportunity when they inevitably happen.

 But at the root of a flexible workplace is trust.
+How organizations treat their employees' work is crucial in shaping company culture.
 Flexibility at work embraces the idea that employees can be productive no matter when or where they perform their work.
 Rather than enforcing a rigid workplace environment or schedule, workplace flexibility puts trust in the employee and empowers them to do their work in a way that’s best for them.

 In many overworked, toxic culture environments, employees feel the need to prove their work.
 They may feel the need to partake in performative acts, like telling coworkers how late they worked or how little they slept.